Padraig O'Keeffe: Life as school master

-Pádraig attended school at Glountane until he was sent to his grandparents, attending Ummeraboy National School to the age of fifteen.
-He is then supposed to have attended the Ballydesmond National School for secondary school.
-Upon graduation he left for Dublin to train as a national school teacher upon his father's request where he learned some music theory.
+O'Keeffe attended school at Glountane until he was sent to his grandparents, attending Ummeraboy National School to the age of fifteen.
+He is then believed to have attended the Ballydesmond National School for secondary school.
+Upon graduation, he left for Glasnevin, Dublin, to train as a national school teacher (as shown on 1911 census return) upon his father's request where he learned some music theory.
 After qualifying he returned to Kerry, where he taught brief stints at a number of local schools and substituted at Glountane.
 After his father's death of recurring illness on 30 April 1915, he was called upon to take over as principal of Glountane National School, adjacent to the O'Keeffe home in Glountane Cross.

-John O'Keeffe had been known as a hard schoolmaster (even inciting a boycott against him in 1890), but Pádraig did not carry on this legacy and was thought to have been as kind as his father was strict, and was thought to have been very progressive in his lessons, even holding lessons outside (in a style more reminiscent of a hedge school).
+John O'Keeffe had been known as a hard schoolmaster (even inciting a boycott against him in 1890), but Pádraig O'Keeffe did not carry on this legacy and was thought to have been as kind as his father was strict, and was thought to have been very progressive in his lessons, even holding some lessons outside (in a style more reminiscent of a hedge school).

-Pádraig is said at this time to have met Abbie Scollard, who he courted for some time.
+Pádraig O'Keeffe is said at this time to have met Abbie Scollard, who he courted for some time.
 The two are said to have had a minor falling out due to his mother's notion that he ought to marry into his own class (of teaching and education).
-Scollard emigrated to Chicago and did not return, and is supposed to have been happily married with no ill feelings toward Pádraig.
-Pádraig is not known to have maintained any further love interests, though he was often quoted as referring to his fiddle as his wife, being quoted once as saying "When I stroke her across the belly she purrs".
+Scollard emigrated to Chicago and did not return, and is supposed to have been happily married with no ill feelings toward O'Keeffe.
+O'Keeffe is not known to have maintained any further love interests, though he was often quoted as referring to his fiddle as his wife, being quoted once as saying "When I stroke her across the belly she purrs".
 He lived in the family home in Glountane with his mother.
-Pádraig did not care for the teaching work and he was often missing when he should have been calling role.
-After numerous poor showings Pádraig was replaced officially on 30 June 1920, largely to the regret of his mother.
-Upon his mother's death in 1938, Pádraig is said to have played his fiddle the entire night through.
-He was later known for his good baking, though his sister Nora Carmody (née O'Keeffe) is said to have baked for him as well.
+O'Keeffe did not care for the teaching work and he was often missing when he should have been calling role.
+After numerous poor showings, O'Keeffe was replaced officially on 30 June 1920, largely to the regret of his mother.
+Upon his mother's death in 1938, Pádraig O'Keeffe is said to have played his fiddle the entire night through.

-At this point Pádraig attempted to take up as a cattle dealer, and found work as a clerk in Tralee before returning to teaching, this time of music.
+At this point, O'Keeffe attempted to take up as a cattle dealer, and found work as a clerk in Tralee before returning to teaching, this time of music.